Krishna201i/Skillcread-project-1/README.md

 # 🚀 PDF Semantic Search & RAG Service - Netlify Ready

-## 📁 **NEW STRUCTURE - Upload ALL Files to Netlify**
+## 📁 **CLEANED STRUCTURE - Only Essential Files**

-This project has been restructured for **complete Netlify deployment**.
-You can now upload the entire project folder to Netlify without any "page not found" errors!
+This project has been cleaned and restructured for **complete Netlify deployment**.
+Only the essential files needed for deployment remain!

 ## 🎯 **Quick Deploy**